-Employees shall be covered by life insurance and accidental death insurance as follows:
+The County will pay group Employees shall be covered by life insurance and accidental death insurance premiums for the following coverage: as follows:

-The County shall provide Twenty Thousand Dollars (\$20,000) of life insurance for each employee.
-The County shall provide Five Hundred Dollars (\$500) of life insurance for the employee's spouse and up to a maximum of Five Hundred (\$500) of life insurance for each of the employee's children depending on ages.

-The County shall provide an additional Ten Thousand Dollars (\$10,000) of life insurance payable to the employee's beneficiary if the employee's death results from an accident either on or off the job.
+- A. The County shall provide Life Insurance for each employee with a maximum benefit amount of Twenty Thousand Dollars (\$20,000) of life insurance for each employee. - B. The County shall provide Life insurance for the employee's spouse and or registered domestic partner with a maximum benefit amount of -Five Hundred Dollars (\$500), of life insurance for the employee's spouse and - C. Life insurance for each of the employee's children depending on age up to with a maximum benefit amount of Five Hundred (\$500) of life insurance for each of the employee's children depending on ages. - C. The County shall provide an additional Ten Thousand Dollars (\$10,000) of life insurance payable to the employee's beneficiary if the employee's death results from an accident either on or off the job up to a maximum benefit amount of ten thousand dollars (\$10,000).